sonhal/wasm-oauth-filter/README.md

 | extra_params | list[[String, String]]  | [] | Extra query parameters the filter will add to the authorization redirect to the authorization server. |

 ### Upstream Request Headers
-*Upstream* application will receive request with tokens in the following request headers.
+The filter will add the received tokens from the authorization server to request headers. *Upstream* application will receive request with tokens in the following request headers. **NOTE:** Upstream applications are responsible for validation of the received tokens.

 | Header  | Token | Description |
 | ------------- | ------------- | --- |